en9apr/sphinx/ravel.rst

 3) Viscous flow:

-   * Kinsman and Lamb (low Re): No convection terms, which linearizes the Navier Stokes Equations, such that an analytical solution can be found
+   * Kinsman and Lamb (low Re): No convection terms, which linearises the Navier Stokes Equations, such that an analytical solution can be found
    * Behroozi: conservation of energy for fluid viscosity and decay relation
    * Wang & Joseph: viscous potential flow and viscous correction potential flow for decay of free gravity wave due to viscosity
    * Dutykh & Dias: Visco-potential free surface flow